January 2021 – December 2023

-Project Young Men Initiative (YMI): Promoting Healthier Lifestyles among Youth in Bosnia and Herzegovina by Challenging Gender Stereotypes II or Young Men Initiative II (YMI II) started on December 2017, and is supported by the Government of Switzerland, OAK Foundation, Austrian Development Cooperation and CARE Deutschland-Luxembourg.
+Project Young Men Initiative (YMI): Promoting Healthier Lifestyles and Decrease of Interpersonal Violence among Youth in Bosnia and Herzegovina by Challenging Gender Stereotypes; Phase III started on January 2021, and is supported by the Government of Switzerland and CARE Deutschland.

 Gender transformative programming within Young Men Initiative projects started in 2006 and supported by Swiss Development Cooperation (SDC) in the last two phases (2014-2017; 2017- current) has brought outstanding contribution to enabling positive and peaceful societies and healthy environment for young people in Bosnia and Herzegovina (BiH), as well as in the region of the Western Balkans in cooperation with the Austrian Development Cooperation, CARE Deutschland and Oak Foundation from Switzerland.